Font Info panel»

 Vertical and Horizontal Stems»

-To define a variable here, click on the “Plus” button, name the variable and drag the selector to define the value.
+To define a new parameter, click on the + button, name the variable and drag the slider to define its value.

-To delete a variable, select it in the list and click on the “Minus” button.
+To remove an existing parameter, select it in the list and click on the - button.